de-Boer-Lab/GIL/README.md

 The 12 i7 indexes from the row are copied down the columns of the new plate, and the first 8 indexes of the i5 row are copied along the rows of the new plate.

-Sample sheets for a CDI plate can be created using `create_sample_sheets.py`.
+Sample sheets for CDI plates can be created using `create_sample_sheets.py`.
 Specify the rows of the original UDI plates that the i7 and i5 primers were taken from, and the path to the TSV file containing the indexes for the original UDI plate.
 For a detailed example, see [below](#making-cdi-plates).